• Skip to primary navigation

 Mexican fideo seco recipe via @MauraHernandez at The Other Side of The Tortilla

-What makes this dish different than any typical pasta dish is that the pasta is first fried, which brings out a somewhat nutty flavor in the pasta, and then is soaked in a tomato-chipotle puree to absorb the flavor.
-It’s cooked by baking in the oven, and when finished, the consistency is moist but not soupy.
+Frying the pasta first brings out a unique, nutty flavor in the pasta.
+Then, the pasta soaked in a tomato-chipotle puree to absorb the flavor, and baked in the oven.
+When finished, the consistency is moist, but not wet like sopa de fideo.

 Fideo seco can sometimes be a spicy dish, but this recipe is not too spicy; if you prefer yours on the spicy side, you can add one additional chipotle and another tablespoon of adobo sauce.
 You should still remove seeds and veins from the chile if you decide to add one more, as the seeds and veins are where most of the chile’s heat comes from.